New Works Exploration Grants

 With the cancellation of in-person premieres and the risks of traveling during a global pandemic, New Works Exploration Grants have been reimagined in 2021 for the work-from-home traveler.

-The first of two rounds of grants will support opera producers in creating high-quality video highlights of recent premieres or operas-in-development as tools for promoting new works to colleagues and audiences worldwide.
+The second round of grants will support individual opera creators — composers and librettists — in producing high-quality video highlights of recent premieres or previews of operas-in-development as tools for promoting new works to colleagues and audiences.

-Each of the selected producers will receive $1,000 to develop a five-minute video preview showcasing a new work.
-The video and its featured creators will be presented at a New Works Forum session where participants can begin conversations about potential collaborations.
+Each of the selected composers or librettists will receive $1,000 to develop a five-minute video preview showcasing a new work.
+The video and its featured creators will be presented at a New Works Forum session in March 2021 where participants can begin conversations about potential collaborations.

 New Works Exploration Grants provide travel subsidies for senior staff of Professional Company Members to travel to other cities to attend performances or workshops of new American operas.